NightfallGT/Discord-Account-Generator/README.md

 python discordgenerator.py
 ```

-### Run via Exe Version
-1. Extract the .rar file
-2. Run the exe file
-3. Do not take out the program out of the folder

 #### Proxy support
-If you want to use proxies, simply paste the proxies in config/proxies.txt.
+- If you want to use proxies, simply paste the proxies in config/proxies.txt.
 If you want to stop using proxies, just remove all the proxies from the .txt file.
 The script automatically checks for proxies on startup.
 HTTP proxies are only supported as of now.
+If the proxies are not alive, the script will throw a WebDriver error.

 #### Threading mode
 - Uses multiple chrome windows